 - 6. University Entrance Qualification Examinations: This refers to an exam taken instead of graduating from high school.
 Usually, it is for home-schooled students, students who dropped out, etc. It will not apply to most MEXT applicants.

-- 8. Attended Multiple Schools: As you can see in the “Primary Education” line of the example, I have included multiple schools for the sample applicant.
+- 8. Attended Multiple Schools: As you can see in the “Primary Education” line of the example, I have included multiple schools for the sample level of education.
 You can fill it out the same way for your situation.
 If there is not enough space, you would write “See attached” in the “School name” field and explain the details in an attached sheet.

-If you are attaching an extra sheet, you should still write the start and end dates on the application form!
+If you are attaching an extra sheet, you should still write the start and end dates as well as the “Period of schooling attended (see note below) in the application form!

 As explained in 5., if you attended preparatory education for university (e.g. a one-year program between senior high school and university), that would be a second “Upper Secondary Education” and you should fill it out the same way.